thejatinbabbar/portfolio/index.md

 _February 2021 - August 2021_

-- Member of the Optical Networks team in Orange Labs.
+- During my tenure at Orange in Lannion, France, I worked as an AI Researcher, focusing on leveraging machine learning to enhance failure management systems in optical networks.
+My key contributions included:
-- Conducted research on the state-of-the-art technology for fault alarm systems and fault localization technologies for optical transport networks.
+  - Research and Development: I developed machine learning models aimed at improving alarm classification and failure localization in optical transport networks.
-- Published a paper in the August 2021 issue at JOCN #TODO
+  - Publication: In August 2021, I published a journal article in JOCN titled "Machine Learning Models for Alarm Classification and Failure Localization in Optical Transport Networks," showcasing the impact of my work on enhancing network reliability.

 ## **Machine Learning Researcher** _at_ MyScript